 One of the essential tools that remote workers need is anywhere access to all their work files.
 Many small businesses are turning to cloud storage to fill this need.
-However, some companies still aren’t sure how they can use cloud storage or which options to choose.
+However, some companies still aren’t sure how they can use cloud storage for business or which options to choose.

 What is cloud storage for small business?